puddingkot/PuddingKot/README.md

 [👋] Hello there! </br>
-[🐾] I'm PuddingFoxxo and I have this github account without a reason </br>
+[🐾] I'm PuddingKot and I have this github account without a reason </br>
 [🧩] Also I'm 18 years old furry with autism spectrum... </br>
 [🎂] 25.04